 What is the 13 Plus Common Entrance Pass Mark?

-- Some schools will accept lower scores in some subjects if higher scores are seen elsewhere in a student’s results (a lower score in English might be acceptable if attainment across Maths and Science is, on average, higher than the school’s own pass mark).
+Schools may accept some specialisation, so lower scores in certain subjects as long as higher scores are seen elsewhere in a student’s results.
+(For example, a lower score in English might be acceptable if attainment across Maths and Science is, on average, higher than the school’s own pass mark.)

 How to Prepare for the 13 Plus English Paper